cronical/idpro-bok-tech-arch/tech-arch.md

 The model can be used at different levels.
 Here are a couple of examples:

 ## Example 1: Distributed Systems
-A modern architecture may have a web-hosted application (the RP) which relies on a cloud identity service (the Identity Provider).
+A modern architecture may have a web-hosted application, the Relying Party (RP), which relies on a cloud identity service acting as the Identity Provider (IDP).
 The RP in this case could be a customer facing application or a workforce facing application.

 ## Example 2: Single System
 A computer's file system (the RP) provides access control based on the user information acquired at login (the IDP).
 In this case both the file system and the identity management function are encapsulated in an operating system.

 # Terminology

 The terms are defined below.
-Those with a ✓ mark are the abstract components that comprise the model.
+Those with a check mark (✓) are the abstract components that comprise the model.
+This may be used to help cross-reference to the model components, for instance, in the diagrams.

 | **Item**                                 | **Definition** |
 | ---------------------------------------- | ------------------------|